827837616/CS211/README.md

 Textbooks

 Required: R.E.Bryant and D.R.O'Hallaron, Computer Systems: A Programmer's Perspective, Prentice Hall,  Third edition.

-    ​Students can probably also use the second edition of the book.
+Students can probably also use the second edition of the book.

 Recommended: D.A.Patterson and J.L.Hennessy, Computer Organization and Design: The Hardware/Software Interface, Morgan Kauffman